 The proportion of primary fires attended by main cause, April 2016 - March 2021

 The chart below shows the proportion of primary fires attended by the main cause of the fire for the period April 2016 to March 2021.
 Deliberate ignition, faulty fuel supply and cooking are the most prevalent.
 This type of data is used to inform our community safety messages.

 Between April 2016 and March 2021, over three-quarters of primary fires (80%) started accidentally.
 Fuel supply fault (17%) and cooking (16%) were the most common accidental causes.
 We use this information as a focus for our communication campaigns.
-Other causes include: overheating (cause unknown), equipment fault and combustibles placed too close to a heat source.
+Other causes include: overheating (unknown cause), equipment fault and combustibles placed too close to a heat source.

 Number of fire-related deaths in our area, including forecast to 2026/27

-The chart shows the number of fire related deaths in our Service area for each financial year for the period 2016/17 to 2020/21.
-For the period 2021/22 to 2026/27 a forecast of fire related deaths is shown.
+The chart below shows the number of fire-related deaths in our Service area for each financial year for the period 2016/17 to 2020/21.
+For the period 2021/22 to 2026/27 a forecast of fire-related deaths is shown.
 There are around 1.8 million people in our Service area.
 Any fire death is a tragedy for those affected and we are committed to reducing fire deaths and injuries.

 |Year||Total fire-related deaths attended||Forecast|

 Primary fire risks in more detail

 Most fire-related deaths and injuries occur when there is a fire in a home, so we need to make sure that we are working effectively to reduce the number of fires and limit their severity when they do happen.